top of page

 Touring with Radiohead, partying with Blur, she was living the dream.
 Until she wasn’t.
 Based on her meticulously detailed teenage diaries, this is the true story of Cora Bissett’s rollercoaster journey from the girl she was to the woman she wanted to be."

 In a co-production with Raw Material Arts and Traverse Theatre Company, Cora Bissett's 'What Girls Are Made Of' is a fascinating look at the music industry of the 1990s.
-It has the soundtrack of my dreams, featuring hits from Nirvana, Blur and Radiohead, to name but a few.
+It's an autobiographical gig musical with the soundtrack of my dreams, featuring hits from Nirvana, Blur and Radiohead, to name but a few.

 Cora is soon accompanied on stage by a live band of three actor/musicians.
 Each of them play instruments and sing in the band, but they also take on numerous other roles from music industry professionals to family members.
 I was particularly impressed by Simon Donaldson who nailed every single character he played, showcasing his extraordinary range as well making for a very believable rock star.

-Cora Bissett, What Girls Are Made Of, Darlingheart, Assembly, Edinburgh Festival Fringe 2023.
+Cora Bissett, What Girls Are Made Of, Darlingheart.
 Photo credit: MIhaela Bodlovic

 Running through it all - music.
 Great music!
 Performed superbly.